MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-provider-format.md

 Our emulators offer advanced features that are not yet supported by Pasqal's QPU:

 ##### Custom register

-Organize your register in a custom way without any limitations from the pre-calibrated layouts.
-Note that this feature will soon be available on FRESNEL.
+You can organize your register in a custom way without any limitations from the pre-calibrated layouts.
+For example, the following code creates a 4x4 square lattice of qubits:

 - For example, the following code creates a 4x4 square lattice of qubits: